Jamflynt/Jamflynt/README.md

 I am skilled at CSS, JavaScript, Python, React, Git Version Control, and Responsive Web Design.

-I am employed with the ROAD iD, Inc in Kentucky, USA as a Software Engineer as of May 2023.
-I currently am working with Shopify to develop/customize Themes and Apps.
+I am employed with the ROAD iD, Inc in Covington, Kentucky, USA as a Software Engineer as of May 2023.
+I currently am working with Shopify to develop/customize Themes and Apps as well as anything else that is thrown at me.

 I am not currently taking Web Development side projects at this time.

 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.

-Contact me on LinkedIn, filling out the form on my portfolio site which you can find below, or via email.
+Contact me on LinkedIn or via email.

 [![Linkedin: Jamflynt](https://img.shields.io/badge/-Jamie_Flynt-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jamie-flynt88/)](https://www.linkedin.com/in/jamie-flynt88/)